Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

-BXI_API_URL= # Default hostname used by davinci.js for running flows BXI_DV_JS_URL= # Default location where davinci.js should be loaded from, this should be the full URL BXI_SDK_TOKEN_URL= # Default hostname to use for retrieving a DV Token for running your flows BXI_API_KEY= # Default API Key used for running all flows in your Remix BXI_COMPANY_ID= # Default Company ID used for running all flows in your Remix BXI_LOGIN_POLICY_ID= # Default Policy ID used when clicking Log In link on all verticals BXI_REGISTRATION_POLICY_ID= # Default Policy ID used when clicking Sign Up link on all verticals BXI_DASHBOARD_POLICY_ID= # Policy ID used on all dashboard pages to load a static widget BXI_GENERIC_POLICY_ID= # Only used on the generic vertical, static widget that is loaded on page load BXI_ACTIVE_VERTICAL= # vertical you will be redirected to when you hit the root page (e.g., <project-name>.glitch.me/) see Remixing section for options
+BXI_API_URL= # Default hostname used by davinci.js for running flows BXI_DV_JS_URL= # Default location where davinci.js should be loaded from, this should be the full URL BXI_SDK_TOKEN_URL= # Default hostname to use for retrieving a DV Token for running your flows BXI_API_KEY= # Default API Key used for running all flows in your clone BXI_COMPANY_ID= # Default Company ID used for running all flows in your clone BXI_LOGIN_POLICY_ID= # Default Policy ID used when clicking Log In link on all verticals BXI_REGISTRATION_POLICY_ID= # Default Policy ID used when clicking Sign Up link on all verticals BXI_DASHBOARD_POLICY_ID= # Policy ID used on all dashboard pages to load a static widget BXI_GENERIC_POLICY_ID= # Only used on the generic vertical, static widget that is loaded on page load BXI_ACTIVE_VERTICAL= # vertical you will be redirected to when you hit the root page (e.g., https://127.0.0.1/) see Cloning section for options
 BXI_USE_REDIRECT= # Setting this to 'true' will override login button to trigger an OIDC redirect BXI_REDIRECT_ISSUER= # Required if BXI_USE_REDIRECT is true, the issuer URL for your OIDC provider BXI_REDIRECT_CLIENT_ID= # Required if BXI_USE_REDIRECT is true, the client ID for your OIDC provider